how do turtles sleep? turtlevoice

 turtles sleep in water:

-Yes, turtles sleep in the water.
-They often float at the surface with their eyes closed and remain still for long periods of time.
-In fact, a study that used radiolocation to track the movements of red-eared slider turtles found that these turtles spend about 60% of their time sleeping underwater.
+A study that employed radiolocation to monitor the movements of red-eared slider turtles discovered that these turtles spend approximately 60% of their time sleeping underwater.

 turtles sleep underwater: